Project Partner: Rocky Mountain Land Library and South Park Heritage Area

 The property is now run by the Rocky Mountain Land Library (RMLL), which is working to restore and preserve the ranch as a cultural heritage site.
 They hope to renovate the ranch buildings to provide space for libraries, class and workshop rooms, art studios, residential quarters, and a large kitchen and dining facility.
 Learn more about the history of the ranch here and here.
 In 2015, a great article on the RMLL was published in the New York Times.

-This is HistoriCorps' second season working at Buffalo Peaks Ranch.
+This was HistoriCorps' second season working at Buffalo Peaks Ranch.
 In 2015, our work on the property was featured on the Today Show and NBC Nightly News.
 Recently, HistoriCorps volunteer and author, Allison Amend, published an article about her experience on the project in the New York Times.
-Click here to read about Allison's experience on the Buffalo Peaks Ranch project.

 Scope of Work: